-A copy of the Audit Committee's written charter is publicly available on our website at [www.atecspine.com](http://www.atecspine.com) under "Investor Relations-Governance."
+A copy of the Audit Committee's written charter is publicly available on our website at www.atecspine.com under "Governance" in the "Investors" section.
 Please also see the report of the Audit Committee set forth elsewhere in this proxy statement.